STAMP-project/botsing-git-webapp/README.md

 - gitlab.url: the URL of the Gitlab server where your project is hosted
 - gitlab.token: the access token for the Gitlab API on your server (to generate one, go in your Gitlab user settings, choose "Access tokens", and create a personal access token with scope "api" - the token is a string that looks like "i_rjH-MM3YuFsvAxCTsH").
 - gitlab.project: your Gitlab project Id (appears under the project title in the project page on Gitlab).
+- Make sure the path to the local POM is specified (see above - the field is now mandatory).

 Restart the webapp or the application server if required to reload the configuration.